What is Harm Reduction?

 How can it be incorporated into primary care?

 Use of Non-Stigmatizing Language

 The words we choose matter, and often carry power in surprising ways.
 Quality harm reduction strategies include the use of universal, non-judgmental language throughout healthcare systems.
 Words are delivered in thoughtful, deliberate ways to empower others to share their needs without fear or shame.
 Both parties genuinely listen to one another in an effort to better connect.
 This builds better relationships, encourages honest discussion, and assists healthcare professionals with risk assessment and care coordination.

 Priority Screenings for Persons Who Use Drugs Illicitly

 American Indian/Alaska Native (AI/AN) people in the U.S. who use drugs experience a health disparity in elevated rates of blood-borne viruses (BBV), such as Hepatitis C Virus (HCV) and Human Immunodeficiency Virus (HIV) compared to the drug using population overall.
-Injection drug use (IDU) is a predominant risk factor for HIV and HCV exposure in AI/AN populations.
-Recent national reports indicate a strong correlation among opioid abuse, IDU, and BBV.
+Injection drug use (IDU) is a major risk factor for HIV and HCV exposure in AI/AN populations.
+Recent national reports indicate a strong connection among opioid abuse, IDU, and BBV.